Hello! I’m Camille

 My undergraduate studies in visual communication design taught me the value of storytelling—a tool I now use across all aspects of my work.
 It’s been especially effective in supporting a human-centered approach to design, and fostering collaboration, within fast-paced, low-maturity tech and business environments working to grow and scale.

-Today, my work continues to explore intersections of design, technology, business, and place.
+Today, my work explores intersections of design, technology, business, and place.